-A couple of days later a girl that I knew who was involved in Student Venture (now Cru’s high school ministry) invited me to an outreach on love, dating and relationships.
-I liked her and I thought she was a nice person so I decided to go.
-I had no idea it was about God.
+A girl invited me to an event about love, dating and relationships.
+I liked her and thought she was a nice person, so I decided to go.

-Would you like to begin a personal relationship with Jesus like Jeff did?
+Would you like to begin a personal relationship with Jesus like I did?

 The time I spent with my father throughout my childhood is mostly an angry blur of yelling and crying.